aj-foster/architecting-elixir-applications/README.md

 # Architecting Elixir Applications with OTP

-This repository contains a demonstration app for the Pluralsight course _Architecting Elixir Applications with OTP_.
+This repository contains a demonstration app for the Pluralsight course [Architecting Elixir Applications with OTP](https://www.pluralsight.com/courses/elixir-architecting-applications-otp).

 It has the following parts (in order of construction):